libretime/libretime/docs/appendix/widgets.md

 title: Widgets
 ---

-Bring your Libretime broadcast to your website with embeddable widgets!
-Libretime comes with two widgets: a streaming player and a schedule.
+Bring your LibreTime broadcast to your website with embeddable widgets!
+LibreTime comes with two widgets: a streaming player and a schedule.
 Both widgets use iframes to display and can be placed wherever embeddable code can on a website.

-## Getting Started
+## Getting started

-Before using the widgets, make sure Libretime's Public API is enabled in **Settings** > **General**.
+Before using the widgets, make sure LibreTime's Public API is enabled in **Settings** > **General**.

 ![](./widgets-widgets_settings.png)

 :::tip Note

-Libretime widgets cannot function through VPNs or SSH tunneling.
+LibreTime widgets cannot function through VPNs or SSH tunneling.
 The instance must be accessible from the internet for the widgets to work.

 :::

-## Streaming Player Widget
+## Streaming player widget

-The streaming player widget inserts your Libretime stream into your website.
+The streaming player widget inserts your LibreTime stream into your website.
 One example is from [WRCS Community Radio](https://wcrsfm.org/) in Columbus, Ohio, USA.

 <iframe frameborder="0" width="400" height="235" src="http://broadcast.wcrsfm.org/embed/player?stream=auto&title=Now Playing"></iframe>